vigneshavm/Interview-questions/Technical Round 2.md

 **5. Support System:**
 - I encouraged them to ask questions freely and even set up a dedicated Slack thread for dev Q\&A. I also created Postman collections so they could test APIs independently.
 - As a result, they became independent contributors by the third sprint, owning full features like user notification APIs and booking history retrieval.
 Our ramp-up time dropped significantly, and team productivity improved by \~30%."\*

+## **Handle poor code or performance from a team member**
+- "At **LAppsys**, one junior dev introduced redundant DB queries causing latency.
+- I reviewed the code, explained efficient MongoDB aggregation usage, and created a reusable service layer.
+- I then added a logging interceptor to track API timings.
+- With peer support, his performance improved, and our average API response time dropped by 35%."*